 Oh and as for what lip balm – always Burt’s Bees!
 Nothing on my lips but that ever ever ever.
 I have a giant joker mouth with even the slightest color on my lips, to the point where blog readers see me in magazine shoots when a make-up person put lipstick on me and say WHYYY DID THEY MAKE YOUR MOUTH LOOK SO CRAZY?!
 Oh and my favorite tweezers and nail clippers are in the pouch too, in case I need to do some grooming with those.

-WEIRD FACE STUFF / WOO WOO ANTI-AGING ROUTINE
+WEIRD FACE STUFF / WOO WOO SKIN ROUTINE

 Here’s where I’m gonna get weird for a second.
 I don’t buy toner or makeup remover or eye cream or face lotion or any other potions for wrinkles or acne or stuff like that.
 That’s right, I DO NOT USE FACE WASH.
 And I’m not a doctor or a dermatologist so this is just what works for me (my derm knows what I do and her response was “your skin looks happy” so I’ll take it – ha!).

 Here’s what I do: I buy these three totally natural products that basically do it all for me: Bragg’s Organic Apple Cider Vinegar (it has to be Braggs!
-It’s the best/purest/most concentrated!), Dr. Bronner’s Organic Coconut Oil (don’t use cheap/unpure coconut oil either or it can clog pores and generally be bad for your skin – make sure it’s pure/organic and from a good brand you trust like Dr Bronner’s), and Thayers Rose Petal Witch Hazel Toner with Aloe Vera.
-(I recently added this third thing and it’s so good along with the other two in the photo below).
+It’s the best/purest/most concentrated!), Dr. Bronner’s Organic Coconut Oil (don’t use cheap/unpure coconut oil either or it can clog pores and generally be bad for your skin – make sure it’s pure/organic and from a good brand you trust like Dr Bronner’s), and Thayers Cucumber Witch Hazel Facial Mist Toner.
+(I recently added this third thing and it’s so good along with the other two in the photo below – I just mist it over my face after the other two).
 I use coconut oil so much I leave it out on the kitchen counter so I removed the label to make the jar prettier.